robwilde/TwitchPress/wp-content/plugins/twitchpress-login-extension/readme.txt

 Tags: Twitch, TwitchPress, Twitch.tv, Twitch Login, Twitch Register, Twitch Registration, Twitch User, Twitch Visitor Requires at least: 4.4
 Tested up to: 4.9
-Stable tag: 1.4.0
+Stable tag: 1.8.1
-Minimum TwitchPress version: 2.3.0
+Minimum TwitchPress version: 2.10.0
 Requires PHP: 5.6

 Launch your own Twitch services using the TwitchPress plugin for WordPress.

 == Description ==

+Does not support Twitch API 6: Helix yet!

 Add Twitch social login and registration to your TwitchPress service.
 This plugin acts as an extension to TwitchPress and has no purpose on it's own.
 The required API class and configuration exists in the